JensWalter/jens.dev/content/post/2023/reaping-some-benefits.md

 We did implement some generic health check for BW to guarantee that the engine is still functional (not just running).
 We also provided a mechanism so every engine can also extend this generic check with some specific check.
 For example if a database connection is often the cause of error, we can implement a health check and deal with it on the container level.

+### Future Perspective

+After decoupling the OS from base software (Tibco BusinessWorks, Hawk,...) and also our code, we became independent from our fixed infrstructure.
+That lead to new options of how to split/setup and scale hardware.
+Starting with that we also saw the opportunity to do something similar with the code we deployed.

+Up to that point we collected all code regarding one backend in engine.
+This is a neccesity because deployment and infractructure would go out of control.
+Thanks to our decoupling we no longer had this restriction, so we started to elaborate on different code segmentations.

+After a back an forth about how to split and maintain our codebase, we always came to the same consclusion.
+In the final draft, we would always split our code abse into 'micro services', so every process starter becomes its own engine.
+This was the only way how we could ensure the fexibilty we wanted to go forward.
+The only downside that came with that was the massive amount of infrastructue we would need to host this many engines.